All Marketplace plans must cover treatment for pre-existing medical conditions.

 - Once you’re enrolled, your pregnancy and childbirth are covered from the day your plan starts.

-- When you have a baby or adopt a child, you qualify for a Special Enrollment Period.
+- If you give birth or adopt after January 31, your child’s birth or adoption will qualify you for a Special Enrollment Period.
 This means you can enroll in or change plans outside the annual Open Enrollment Period.
-Your coverage can start from the date of birth or adoption, even if you enroll up to 60 days afterwards.
+Your coverage can start from the date of birth or adoption, even if you enroll up to 60 days afterward.

 Learn more about coverage for pregnancy and childbirth.